JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 Now, we have a tweaked theme that serves as both, a **waiting list and a landing page**.

-Connected to a formbrick Form which outputs its data into a google sheet.
+Connected to a [formbrick Form](https://app.formbricks.com/s/cmdxm7avj0zgjw001z2q5qtp0) which can output its data into a google sheet.

+From there, you have to be creative on your form questions and what to do later on.

+You can get ideas to shape your products.

+> Listen to the people!

 **How to run the asto waiting/landing page?**